zainanz/zainanz/README.md

 ### 🌱 Always Learning
-I'm committed to continuous improvement and am eager to sharpen my React skills.
+I'm committed to continuous improvement and am eager to sharpen my programming skills.
 If you have any tips or resources, I'd love to hear from you!

 ### 🤝 Let’s Collaborate
 I’m actively seeking work opportunities and would love to collaborate on interesting projects.
 If you have a project in mind or just want to connect, feel free to reach out.